Edwina Tops-Alexander: Personal life

 Alexander attended Pymble Ladies College, in Sydney.
 She attained a Bachelor of Physical Education at the Australian College of Physical Education in 1995.
 In September 2011 she married Jan Tops who was also her trainer.
 Edwina is a dual citizen of Australia and the Netherlands and speaks some Dutch, but primarily speaks English and has retained her Australian accent.
 Edwina still competes for Australia even though she has been living in the Netherlands for 20 years.
 She is openly proud of her roots in the suburbs of Sydney.

 She suffered a serious fall in 2007 during a Grand Prix in Estoril, Portugal, and split her lip.
 In 2012, she suffered a broken wrist and a concussion after falling, during a show in France.

 On 28 March 2017, Tops-Alexander announced that she was putting her career on hold and leaving the sport as she prepared to give birth to her first daughter in August 2017.
 Chloe Cornelia Jennifer Tops was born on 30 July 2017 in the Princess Grace Hospital Centre, Monaco.

 Endorsements

 Tops-Alexander was sponsored by Gucci until 2016.
-She is currently sponsored by Equifit Inc. and Jaeger-LeCoultre, a Swiss watchmaker.
+She is currently sponsored by Equestrian Stockholm, a Swedish equestrian fashion brand, Equifit Inc. and Jaeger-LeCoultre, a Swiss watchmaker.